TheRealVizard/django-table-sort/docs/usage.rst

         table = TableSort(request, Person.objects.all())
         return render(request, "template.html", context={"table": table})

-To see the different option you can provide please see the section :ref:`table_sort_class`.
+To see the different option you can provide please see the section :ref:`table-sort-class`.